kmbrlykm/best-programming-club-2020-12-06/README.md

 Part 2 (optional): Once complete, try the same thing using the `initializeCartWithList` function.

+## Kim's Method

+### Part 1

+Initiate two variables: one for grand total of the cart defined outside of each functions, and another for fetching the selected fruit's price to add to the grand total.
+Update the new grand total and then display in HTML.

 ## Getting the assignment

 You can pull down the assignment in one of 2 ways: